We use minimal analytics to improve the site. Is that okay?

 Looking at the bokeh, it has a slightly deeper fluffier feel in the center, and it gets a bit more edgy and bushy towards the edges.
 This almost creates an emphasis on the center subject with what almost feels like a bokeh halo around the boy.
 This is a very classic look.

-Notice the tonal detail in the skin tones from the dark to light tones.
+Notice the tonal detail in the skin tones from dark to light tones.
 It feels very detailed and it renders into the highlights very good.
-Some of the very high element lenses, like the f1.2 primes or our fast zoom lenses, will sometimes feel blotchy with the way they do tonal transitions.
+Some of the very high-element lenses, like the f1.2 primes or our fast zoom lenses, will sometimes feel blotchy with the way they do tonal transitions.

 Here is a resized version without the grain.
-I’ve seen better lenses, but this is still very good at f1.8 and would improve here if stopped down.
+I’ve seen better lenses, but this is still very good at f1.8 and would improve here if stopped.

 Sony 50mm f1.8 Tonal Sample

-It’s very much not a perfect look, and there are a lot of problems with the technicals.
+It’s not a perfect look, and there are a lot of technical problems.

 I believe I had a soft mist filter 1/8 or No.05 on for this shot.
 It helps calm the high contrast edging that this lens does not like, almost a must-have item for this lens.